Yandy Díaz Player Props: Rays vs. Orioles

-The Tampa Bay Rays and Yandy Diaz (.444 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays and Yandy Diaz (.450 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Tropicana Field, Friday at 6:40 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Rangers.
+In his most recent appearance, he went 1-for-5 with a double and two RBI against the Orioles.

 Yandy Díaz Game Info & Props vs. the Orioles